-- Grab’s new cashless payment service GrabPay has been rolled out in Malaysia, although without an official announcement by Grab themselves.
+- Grab’s new cashless payment service GrabPay has officially been rolled out in Malaysia.

 - The feature is now usable through the official Grab app, and allows users to make payments for Grab services such as GrabCar and Grab food, as well as pay for purchases through the service at partner merchant outlets, with GrabRewards integrated as part of the service.